 Do vendors have to attend every week?

-No. Some of our vendors attend every market, and others attend as their schedule allows.
+No, but our most successful vendors attend every week or every other week.
+Vendors who do not attend regularly do not grow their business as quickly.
 To encourage more vendors to attend weekly, we do have an incentive – if a vendor pays for 4 consecutive weeks upfront ($20 booth fee x 4 weeks = $80), the 5th week is free.